Signature Methods in Machine Learning: Neural CDEs and Neural RDEs

 \section{Neural CDEs and Neural RDEs}

-The aim of this section is to discuss \emph{Neural Controlled Differential Equations} (Neural CDEs) \cite{FKLM20} and their subsequent development to \emph{Neural Rough Differential Equations} (Neural RDEs) \cite{FKLMS21}.
+In this section we discuss \textit{Neural Controlled Differential Equations} (Neural CDEs) \cite{FKLM20} and their subsequent development to \textit{Neural Rough Differential Equations} (Neural RDEs) \cite{FKLMS21}.
 Loosely speaking, both are techniques in which Neural networks are utilised to learn solutions to differential Equations.
-We begin with a brief discussion of \emph{Neural Ordinary Differential Equations} (Neural ODEs).
+We begin with a brief discussion of \textit{Neural Ordinary Differential Equations} (Neural ODEs).